Batman Begins: Plot

-In Gotham City, a young Bruce Wayne falls down a well and develops a fear of bats.
-At the opera with his parents, Bruce is unsettled by performers masquerading as bats and asks to leave.
-Outside, a mugger, Joe Chill, murders Bruce's parents in front of him.
+In Gotham City, young Bruce Wayne falls down a well and develops a fear of bats.
+One evening, Bruce visits the opera with his parents; the performers masquerading as bats upset him, and he asks to leave.
+As the Waynes leave the theater, a mugger named Joe Chill attempts to rob Bruce's parents and shoots them dead.
+Officer Jim Gordon comforts the orphaned Bruce.
+The Gotham police capture Chill, who is sent to prison for his crime.
 Bruce is raised by the family butler, Alfred Pennyworth.

 Fourteen years later, Chill testifies against mafia crime boss Carmine Falcone, and is paroled.
 Bruce intends to murder Chill to avenge his parents, but an assassin in Falcone's employ kills him first.
+Bruce's childhood friend, Rachel Dawes, confronts him about his desire for vengeance.
 After confronting Falcone, who says real power comes from being feared, Bruce spends the next seven years traveling the world, training in combat, and immersing himself in the criminal underworld.

-In a Bhutan prison, Bruce is approached by Henri Ducard, who recruits him to the League of Shadows, led by Ra's al Ghul.
-After completing his training, he rejects the League and its mandate that all criminals should be killed.
-He escapes after learning the League believes Gotham is beyond saving and intends to destroy the city.
-He burns down their temple in the process.
-Ra's is killed by falling debris, while Bruce saves Ducard.
+In a Bhutan prison, Bruce is approached by Henri Ducard, who recruits him into the League of Shadows, led by Ra's al Ghul.
+Ducard trains Bruce to conquer his fear using a hallucinogenic compound derived from the mountain's blue flowers.
+After completing his training, Bruce rejects the League's mandate for capital punishment and learns they plan to destroy Gotham, which Ra's believes is corrupt beyond saving.
+Bruce escapes after burning the League's temple; Ra's is killed by falling debris, while Bruce saves an unconscious Ducard.

-Intent on fighting crime and redeeming Gotham, Bruce returns to Gotham and to his family's company, Wayne Enterprises, which is being taken public by businessman William Earle.
+Intent on fighting crime and redeeming Gotham, Bruce returns to Gotham, Alfred, and his family's company, Wayne Enterprises, which is being taken public by businessman William Earle.
 Company archivist Lucius Fox, a friend of Bruce's father, allows him access to prototype defense technologies, including a protective bodysuit and the Tumbler, an armored vehicle.
-Bruce poses publicly as a shallow playboy while setting up base in the caves beneath Wayne Manor and taking up the vigilante identity of "Batman", inspired by his childhood fear, which he has now conquered.
+Finding the well from his childhood, Bruce explores further, discovering a vast cave underneath Wayne Manor.
+Bruce poses publicly as a shallow playboy while taking up the vigilante identity of "Batman", inspired by his childhood fear.

-Intercepting a drug shipment, Batman provides his childhood friend, Rachel Dawes, an Assistant District Attorney, with evidence against Falcone and enlists Sergeant James Gordon, one of Gotham's few honest police officers, to arrest him.
-In prison, Falcone meets Dr. Jonathan Crane, a corrupt psychologist who smuggled drugs into Gotham with his help.
-Donning a scarecrow mask, Crane sprays Falcone with a fear-inducing hallucinogen, driving him insane and having him transferred him to Arkham Asylum under his care.
+Intercepting a drug shipment, Batman provides Rachel, now an Assistant District Attorney, with evidence against Falcone and enlists Sergeant James Gordon, one of Gotham's few honest police officers, to arrest him.
+In prison, Falcone meets with Dr. Jonathan Crane, a corrupt psychologist with whom Falcone has been smuggling drugs into Gotham.
+Falcone threatens to inform the police about a secret compound in the drugs unless Crane's mysterious employer cuts a deal with him.
+Donning a scarecrow mask, Crane sprays Falcone with a fear-inducing hallucinogen, driving him insane.
 While investigating Crane, Batman is sprayed with the hallucinogen.
-He is saved by Alfred and Fox, who develop an antidote for it.
+He awakens on his birthday, having been saved by Alfred and Fox, who developed an antidote for the toxin.